 There are a lot of schools of baitfish making their way through the Delta.
-A lot of anglers are reporting catching bass while fishing the outside weed edges.
-Crankbaits and jigs are working well for those fishing the six to eight foot range.
+Anglers are reporting catching bass while fishing the outside weed edges.
+Crankbaits and jigs are working well for those fishing the 6-8-foot range.

 New Melones Lake

 Trout fishing is remains tough.
 In the fall, the shad will move to the backs of the coves, and the fish will follow.
 Hopefully, the upcoming weather system will encourage the Trout to school up ad follow the bait into the shallows.

 Bass fishing continues to be good for numbers of fish caught on shad imitating lures and plastics.
 Anglers are also catching fish while spooning through schools of shad.

 Catfish continue to bite for anglers fishing with cut bait while fishing from the bank or their boats.

 Lake Pardee closes for the season the first Sunday in November.
 Trout fishing has been slow, and those catching fish are catching them while trolling down to 50 feet in the early-morning hours.

 Bass fishing is good for anglers fishing with small plastics throughout the day for smaller fish.

 Lake Don Pedro

 There are very few reports of anything being caught on the lake other than bass.
 Anglers fishing the lake early in the day are being rewarded while fishing with top-water lures.